 Access Now will not name victims of harassment without their affirmative consent.

 During the complaint process, we will protect the confidentiality of the information received, the privacy of the individuals involved, and the wishes of the complainant will be protected to as great a degree as is legally possible.
 We will respect confidentiality requests for the purpose of protecting victims of harassment.
-The expressed wishes of the complaining person for confidentiality will be considered in the context of Access Now’s legal obligation to act information provided in a complaint.
+The expressed wishes of the complaining person for confidentiality will be considered in the context of Access Now’s legal obligation to act on information provided in a complaint.
 In most cases, however, confidentiality will be strictly maintained by Access Now and by those involved in the investigation.
 In addition, any notes or documents written by or received by the person(s) conducting the investigation will be kept confidential to the extent possible and according to any applicable existing state or federal law.

 The contents of this policy are subject to change without notice.
 Access Now retains the discretion to investigate or cause to be investigated potentially unlawful activities which are brought to its attention through this policy, up to and including contacting law enforcement.
 Access Now does not guarantee that the information provided is complete and accurate.
 Access Now accepts no liability for any loss or damage howsoever arising from any use or misuse of or reliance on any information in this policy.
 Access Now does not intend for this policy to legally bind the organization or its community, or to alter the legal standing of the organization, in any jurisdiction.
 This policy does not alter or supercede any contractual agreements between Access Now and its employees or other partners.